North Valley Community Foundation logo

 --National Archive Photo

 The image below is of the 100th and 442nd Combat Units Memorial at the Rohwer Concentration Camp Memorial Cemetery.
-While their parents and families were imprisoned, young Americans of Japanese descent served in segregated units during WWII, and the 442nd became the most decorated military unit in the history of the US.
+While their parents and families were imprisoned, young Americans of Japanese descent served in segregated units during WWII, and the 442nd became the most decorated military unit of its size in the history of the US.
 The memorial is inscribed, "In memory of our sons who sacrificed their lives in the service of their country.
 They fought for freedom.
 They died that the world might have peace.
 Edward B. Voulton, Assistant Project Director.
 October 20, 1945"

 Frequently asked questions